ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 3. Use that to disclose imported libc function addresses.
 Hints:
    1. Checkout .got.plt.
    2. Remember to enter the main loop again after every read (ret back to loop start)
-      * Be careful that you ret to a correct place, otherwise, segfault is likely.
+      * Be careful that you `ret` to the correct place, otherwise, segfault is likely.
 4. Find libc version and base address using that information.
 Hints:
    * Use libc database, such as https://libc.blukat.me/
 5. Compute your desired libc function (or gadget address) using that information